 Beautifully dressed pin-up girls waiting to be asked to dance at the NAS Seattle Spring Formal Dance in 1944.
 Who could resist such beautiful smiles?
 No wonder a dance with one of these ladies would raise the morale of the Navy!

-Marilyn Monroe’s measurements There’s a lot of chat about whether Marilyn Monroe really was a size 16, and whether that was a US size 16 or a UK size 16, so I thought I’d check into it and see what I could find out.
-Like most women (with perhaps the exception of Sophia Loren who(…)
+Marilyn Monroe’s measurements There’s a lot of discussion about whether Marilyn Monroe really was a size 16, and whether that was a US size 16 or a UK size 16, so I thought I’d look into it in more depth and see what I could find out.
+Like most women (with perhaps the exception of […]

 George Petty was a pin up artist who worked predominantly for Esquire and True during the 1930s, 40s and 50s.
 Did you know?
 An image of a Petty Girl talking on a phone was used as the ‘nose art’ on the famous WWII B-17 Flying Fortress, Memphis Belle